 Students in an appeals process are considered actively engaged in academic activity, even if not present in the classroom, until that process is completed or the end of the drop/add period for the following term.
 If an appeal process extends beyond the end of the drop/add period for the following term, the student must either be registered or placed on leave of absence for the remainder of the term.
 For additional information regarding leaving the University can be found within the Leaving the University Policy.

-The drop/add period extends through the first 14 calendar days of each semester.
+The drop/add period extends through the first 14 calendar days of the Fall and Spring semesters.
+The drop/add period extends through approximately the first 30 calendar days of Summer semester.
 For courses of less duration than the length of the full semester, the drop period shall be up to 15% of the length of that course as measured in clock hours.
 Course Drop/Add forms must be appropriately signed and returned to Enrollment Management.
 Courses dropped during this period do not appear on the academic record.
 Access to the Office of Enrollment Management forms can be found at http://academicdepartments.musc.edu/esl/em/records/forms/index.htm